shivamanandrj9/Java/Design-Pattern/src/structural/Readme.md

-A structural design pattern is a type of design pattern that focuses on how classes and objects are composed to form larger structures.
+A structural design pattern is a type of design pattern that focuses on how privateClasses and objects are composed to form larger structures.